 Next, mark a small dot in the center where each candle was placed.
 This is where you will begin drilling.

 For these candles I “eyeballed” the width of the base of the candle to match the width of the drill bit.
+If you’re not sure which drill to buy, check out some reviews on Tool Helpful.
 I found that a 13/16th drill bit was just the size I needed to drill my holes.
 Make sure your drill bit is sharply pointed at its end and works with a power drill tough enough to drill through a thick block of wood.
+You might want to use one of these cordless drills featured on Coolest Gadgets’ tool reviews.
 It should also be okay if the drill bit is a slightly narrower than the width of the base of the candle (but only slightly).

 With the tip of the bit placed directly on the small dot on the wood, begin drilling your hole.
 This part can get a little messy, but it is important that you keep a cup of cool water nearby to periodically dip the drill bit in.
 If not, it will overheat and burn the wood (or start a fire!).
 So during this project, I drilled for about 10-20 seconds and would dip it in the water.
 This also wets the wood as well, counteracting the friction between the drill and the wood.
 As you drill, make sure also to periodically wipe the sawdust off as you go.
 It’s okay if it becomes a bit of a wet mess!